 - 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
 (Outcome) - 4.14.a.2. peer-reviewed publication.
 (Outcome) - 4.15.
-Fellow Scholarly Activity

-The curriculum must advance fellows' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care.
-(Core)

-- 4.15.a.
-Fellows should participate in structured, supervised research education.
-(Detail) - 4.15.b.
-Each fellow should demonstrate scholarship through at least one scientific presentation, abstract, or publication.
-(Outcome)
+Fellow Scholarly Activity - 4.15.a.
+The program must provide instruction in the fundamentals of experimental design, performance, and interpretation of results.
+(Core) - 4.15.b.
+All fellows must engage in a scholarly project.
+(Core) - 4.15.b.1.
+Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to: - laboratory research; (Detail) - clinical research; or, (Detail) - analysis of disease processes, imaging techniques, or practice management issues.
+(Detail)